belingo/belingoGeo/readme.txt

 5. Regions in console

 == Changelog ==
+= 1.11.1 =
+* Fixed city detection if the default city is not specified and the found city is not in the list.
+Now you can optionally display the first city from the list.

 = 1.11 =
 * Added multisite mode
 * The option to turn off URL generation has been moved to modes